Waterlinked GPS inside

 Start the pairing process as pointed by the instructions, and once ready, your ROV is prepared for duty.

 You can get the full User Manual for Waterlinked GPS here.

 I did a few basic programs to read data from a Waterlinked GPS and save it in files.
-Then some others are capable of plotting the information on your screen using Matplotlib or converting them to GPX or KML format used by Google Maps.
+Then others can plot the information on your screen using Matplotlib or convert it to GPX or KML format used by Google Maps.